Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson4/README.md

 <!-- > -->

 Selectors are the names of methods used to execute code at runtime.
-They are the way of telling objects like buttons "When tapped, send **this** message to **this** object".
+They are the way of telling objects, like buttons, "When tapped, send **this** message to **this** object".

 The name of the method that will be called and the object to send the message to are **not known until runtime**.